-Mattressman has recently conducted a survey in order to find out how COVID-19 lockdowns have affected our sleep quality, patterns and habits.
-Our statistics were based on the answers from 700 respondents and revealed that lockdowns have worsened our sleep across these areas.
+At Mattressman, we recently conducted a survey to find out how COVID-19 lockdowns have affected our sleep quality, patterns and habits.
+Our statistics are based on the answers from 700 respondents, revealing that lockdowns have worsened our sleep across multiple areas.

-- 36% of people did not have regular sleeping patterns prior to the lockdown.
+According to our results, 36% of people did not have regular sleeping patterns before the lockdown.
 This increased to 62% throughout the lockdown.

 Sleep inertia is a term that’s not frequently used, which refers to feelings of disorientation, grogginess and drowsiness following waking up.
 According to sleep experts, this can last anywhere between 10 to 60 minutes.

 Before the lockdown, 73.6% of respondents said they had 10 minutes or less of sleep inertia, finding it relatively easy to get up in the morning.
 Conversely, 26.4% stated it took them any time over 11 minutes.